floatzcss/floatz/README.md

 ```
 See it live: http://codepen.io/floatz/pen/BoiLj/

-It can be customized easily via CSS.
+Boxes can be easily customized via CSS.
 ```
 .header {
   background-color: #444;